tinymce/tinymce-docs/_includes/configuration/selection-toolbar.md

-## quickbar_selection_toolbar
+## quickbars_selection_toolbar

-This option enables you to specify toolbar items to include on the Quick Selection toolbar or to disable the toolbar.
+This option enables specifying toolbar items to include on the Quick Selection toolbar or to disable the toolbar.

-We recommend that you only have formatting related controls in this toolbar.
-However, you are able to use any of the available [toolbar controls]({{ site.baseurl }}/advanced/editor-control-identifiers/#toolbarcontrols).
+It is recommended that only formatting related controls are specified in this toolbar.
+However, any of the available [toolbar controls]({{ site.baseurl }}/advanced/editor-control-identifiers/#toolbarcontrols) can also be used.

 **Type:** `String`